Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 1. A terminal emulator
 2. A text editor
 3. The Ruby runtime
-4. The Git version tracker
+4. Git version tracker

 Let's take each tool and explain why we need it.

-## The terminal emulator
+## Terminal emulator

 Most programmers still to this day honor standards that were set in the 80's and 70's, because of that we to this day still use terminals to interact with all